kovacevicdejan/OS1Project/README.md

 # OS1Project
-A multitasking kernel for 8086 architecture (threads, semaphores, events, fork functions) done in C++ as a school assignment
+An implementation of a multitasking kernel for 8086 architecture that supports threads, semaphores, events and fork functions, implemented in C++ as a school assignment.